tonytw1/hamster-wheel/README.md

 I'm using the Bluetooth beacon feature of the Adafruit board to broadcast the counter.
 When the count is incremented, it is written into the Bluetooth payload.
-The board will broadcast this value continously until it is next updated.
+The board will broadcast this value continuously until it is next updated.

 A network connected Raspberry PI in another part of the house listens for these Bluetooth broadcasts and forwards them onto an MQTT channel.
-I've used this pattern before on my power meter integration and think it's a reaonable alteranative to having to install a fully networked device in a small place.
+I've used this pattern before on my [power meter integration](https://github.com/tonytw1/power-meter) and think it's a reasonable alternative to having to install a fully networked device in a small place.
 The Arduino board only needs 5V power; no wired or Wifi network connection.

-The count is progated via MQTT and ends up recorded in a Prometheus time series.
+The count is propagated via MQTT and ends up recorded in a Prometheus time series.
 I could see this trace immediately.